ninoNinkovic/LiveStamps/README.md

 **Advanced Features:**

-* Menu generator, define as many stamps as you want and they are only a right click away!
+* Menu generator, define as many stamps as you want and they are only a right click away
 * Customize menu layout from the settings file, simply define a menu key to sort your stamps
-* Multi value stamps, or stamps made from other stamps.
+* Use multiple values or other stamps within larger stamps...
 Great for a siggy!
-* Go beyond simple metadata, perform conversions with Powerful Python format() and strftime() functions
+* Go beyond simple metadata, perform conversions with powerful Python formatting
-* Built-in help: Python format() & srtftime() live reference and data dump to test new stamp designs
+* Built-in help: Python format() & srtftime() live reference and data dump to test new designs
-* Custom per stamp, and global "auto" regex definitions
+* Use powerful custom regexes or define global "auto" regex definitions, its up to you!

 ####Intall via Package Control: